Q: What should I wear for the photoshoot?

 Finally we can set up a mobile studio space in, for example, a boardroom, using a backdrop colour of your choice along with studio lighting.

 Q: Will there be hair and make-up at the photoshoot?

-A hair and make-up artist cshould normally be an be arranged before the shoot and will incur an extra cost as well as more time for individuals as they will be made up before the session.
+A hair and make-up artist should normally be arranged before the shoot and will obviously incur extra cost as well as more time for individuals as they will be made up before the session.

 Q: How long will my photo session last?